Released October 2nd, 2015 on Dualtone Records.

 Months later, we came back to Savannah to try out a few songs -- see if there was really a fit, or if we were just having a weird day.
 The team was set, I would co-produce the record along with Dollhouse's Peter Mavrogeorgis (The National, Sharon Van Etten, Philip Glass, Nick Cave).
 We did three songs in a weekend -- Fools, Bullets, and Bad Girl.
 The vibes were definitely still there, and stronger than ever.
 Fools just felt amazing as were working on it, and ended up being the title track of the record.
 It was collaborative, fun, and visceral working on a song with that many people.

 We left the spooky and quaint town Savannah yet again, went our separate ways.
 We would return twice more that year to finish the record.
 Once in October for a few weeks, and again in December.
-After it was complete, we passed it of to Chris "Frenchie" Smith (The Dandy Warhols, ...And You Will Know Us by the Trail of Dead, The Front Bottoms) for mixing.
-After shopping it around a bit, the band landed on Dualtone Records.
-As of the time I'm writing this, the album is not out yet.
-Stoked to see it get out there into the world!
+After it was complete, we passed it off to Chris "Frenchie" Smith (The Dandy Warhols, ...And You Will Know Us by the Trail of Dead, The Front Bottoms) for mixing.
+After shopping it around a bit, the band landed on Dualtone Records (The Lumineers, Shakey Graves)

 Released January 27, 2015 on Jade Tree Records.